This post contains affiliate links. Please see our disclosure policy.

 Longer Fermentation

-How To Store
+How To Store and Freeze

 I recommend using a glass jar or cookie tin to store your crackers.
 Avoid plastic as this can cause the crackers to stale more quickly.

-Sourdough whole wheat crackers - Pinterest Image
+Whole Wheat Sourdough Crackers - Pinterest Image

 5 from 4 votes